 Excel simply doesn’t excel anymore.
 It may have ruled the roost for a while when it came to asset tracking, but today, there are far better options out there.
-If you’re debating Excel pros and cons for this purpose, we can tell you why you’re better off choosing a more efficient option like asset tracking software.
+If you’re debating asset tracker Excel pros and cons, we can tell you why you’re better off choosing a more efficient option like asset tracking software from ToolSense.

 The Status Quo of Excel Asset Tracking